Lima Memorial Health System Logo

 Emotional support is recommended.
 Counseling may be needed in some cases.

-If a medicine is causing increased appetite and weight gain, your health care provider may decrease your dose or have you try another drug.
+If a medicine is causing increased appetite and weight gain, your health care provider may decrease your dose or have you try another medicine.
 Do not stop taking your medicine without talking to your provider.

 When to Contact a Medical Professional